-Balancing tires isn’t the same as alignment, and it’s often falsely mixed up.
+The matter of tire balancing vs alignment is often falsely mixed-up among drivers, but balancing tires isn’t the same as alignment.
 While balancing tires helps restore proper weight distribution to eliminate vibrations and optimize tire tread life, alignment is simply a suspension adjustment.

 It’s not directly connected to your tires, although it results in better handling and prevents the car from steering to the sides while you hold the wheel flat.
 Both are essential steps to take to ensure a refined driving performance, and the fact that some symptoms are almost the same makes things harder.

 For example, uneven tire tread wear or driving vibrations could be a consequence of both.
 One way you can make sure is to let go of the steering wheel as you drive on a flat road where it’s safe.
 If the steering wheel leans towards any side, you have a problem with alignment and not imbalanced tires.

 You should get your tires balanced every 6000 miles or 7000 miles on average.
 Still, the best way to be sure is to check the specification of the manufacturer.
 One great hint for keeping everything in order is to balance your tires whenever you change the oil.

 That way you won’t forget to balance the tires for too long, and you’ll get the most miles possible from your tire set.

 You can check the wheel balance by going to the technician that has a balancing device.
 It’s a machine that takes the tires for a spin to calculate the imbalance and fix it.
 Your wheel has two sides – a light spot and a heavy spot.
 Once the machine identifies the heavy spot, the tire is balanced using the weight put to the opposite side.